thecml/kubernetes-on-arm/README.md

 ## Setup Kubernetes

-If you want to change something in the source, edit files in `/etc/kubernetes/source/images` and run `kube-config build-images` before you do this
 These scripts are important in the setup process.
 They spin up all required services in the right order, and download the images from Github if not present.
 This may take ~5-10min, depending on your internet connection.